Project Location: Fargo, North Dakota

 Ben Meland, Enclave’s president and co-founder, liked the idea.
 “My concern is always how we sell something to the tenant.
 With this setup, we’d provide natural gas heat.
 The zoned systems would then bring that heat up to the apartments, and the tenant would just pay for the electricity used to transfer the heat upstairs.”

 Gullickson was also impressed.
-“By using the heat pump system instead of a conventional wall a/c or PTAC system, we were able to eliminate 85 wall penetrations that would have caused air infiltration and weather issues.
+“By using the heat pump system instead of a conventional wall a/c or Ptac system, we were able to eliminate 85 wall penetrations that would have caused air infiltration and weather issues.
 And heat pumps were a big square footage saver – letting us maximize our space.
 They really checked all our boxes.”
 Why Mitsubishi Electric?
 Olson said, “I wanted something of higher quality because Enclave was going for a higher-end apartment.
 They also wanted to offer tenants more value, so you can’t do bottom-of-the-line baseboard heating.
 Plus Mitsubishi Electric is more reliable and includes Auer Steel’s support.
 They’ve been around for a long time and are very, very knowledgeable.
 And they’re always here if we need parts, which is a big thing.”

 Gullickson described the installation process as “cleaner than I’m used to with other systems.
 We didn’t have to account for an extra opening in the exterior wall for an a/c unit.
 Since installation, the Mitsubishi Electric system has been reliable.
 It’s an easy, straightforward system to work with.”